A Human Resources Department Guide

 Training manager

 A training manager develops and delivers employee training programs.
-They may also design performance improvement plans, and conduct needs assessments.
+You may also design performance improvement plans and conduct needs assessments.
 The job role may also include creating training materials, conducting training sessions, and evaluating the effectiveness of training programs.

 Recruitment manager

 A recruitment manager leads the organization's recruitment efforts.
-This will include all aspects of sourcing and recruiting candidates for open positions.
-They may also develop recruiting strategies, conduct job fairs, screen candidates, post job advertisements, conduct interviews, and extend job offers.
+This includes all aspects of sourcing and recruiting candidates for open positions.
+You may also develop recruiting strategies, conduct job fairs, screen candidates, post job advertisements, conduct interviews, and extend job offers.

 HR coordinator